 Native Americans lived around the area of today's Yellowstone National Park as early as 11,000 years ago.
 Among the native tribes were Shoshone, Blackfoot, Absarokee, and Bannock.

 Despite several expeditions, e.g., by trapper John Colter in 1807 or the Folsom Expedition in 1869, the area in the western United States was initially spared colonization by the colonial powers.
-Not until 1870, Montana's Inspector General Henry Dana Washburn's expedition let the interest in the Yellowstone landscapes rise.
+Not until 1870 did Montana's Inspector General Henry Dana Washburn's expedition let the interest in the Yellowstone landscapes rise.

 It was particularly the misadventures of explorer Truman Everts that made the Washburn-Langford-Doane expedition world famous.
-Truman ate poisonous berries, lost his glasses, got lost for days, burned himself on a campfire, was attacked by a cougar, and accidentally started a forest fire before he was finally rescued.
+Truman ate poisonous berries, lost his glasses, got lost for days, burned himself on a campfire, was attacked by a cougar, and accidentally started a forest fire before being rescued.

 Despite all protective measures, poachers and vandals ensured that no Native Americans were to be found in Yellowstone Park after 1880.
 In 1978, UNESCO declared the park a World Heritage Site.
 The supervolcano is still active today.

 Yellowstone National Park is easily accessible by air or on a relaxing road trip from surrounding US states.